 Ministerial Decisions on the Work Programme on Electronic Commerce

-Ministers have considered the Work Programme on Electronic Commerce Ministers at their Ministerial Conferences in Geneva 1998; Doha 2001; Hong Kong 2005; Geneva in 2009; Geneva 2011; and Bali 2013.
+Ministers have considered the Work Programme on Electronic Commerce at their Ministerial Conferences in Geneva 1998; Doha 2001; Hong Kong 2005; Geneva in 2009; Geneva 2011; Bali 2013; Nairobi 2015; and Buenos Aires 2017.
 At those Conferences, Ministers have taken note of the reports on electronic commerce and have instructed the General Council and its relevant subsidiary bodies to continue their work on e-commerce.
 Ministers have also agreed to continue the practice of not imposing customs duties on electronic transmissions until their next session.
+At the General Council in December 2019, Members decided to continue the Work Programme and Moratorium until the 12th Ministerial Conference.

 These links open a new window: allow a moment for the results to appear.